Obamacare Premiums Could Increase by Double Digits in 2019

 “Health insurance providers are now making decisions about market participation and pricing for the 2019 plan year in a market that continues to face uncertainty and instability challenges,” America’s Health Insurance Plans, an industry group, wrote in a recent report.

-RELATED: Obamacare premiums to rise an average of 15 percent next year, says CBO
+RELATED: Obamacare premiums to rise an average of 15% next year, says CBO

-Jettisoning the individual mandate penalty is expected to cause premiums to rise by about 10 percent, the industry group said, citing reports by the Congressional Budget Office and independent actuaries.
+Jettisoning the individual mandate penalty is expected to cause premiums to rise by about 10%, the industry group said, citing reports by the Congressional Budget Office and independent actuaries.
 That’s because younger and healthier people will be more likely to forgo insurance since they will no longer have to pay a penalty.
 Insurers fear they will then be left with sicker and older policyholders, prompting them to request higher rates to cover the anticipated increase in claims.

-Also, Trump last year issued an executive order directing federal agencies to make it easier to buy two alternatives to Obamacare plans.
+Also, Trump last year issued an executive order directing federal agencies to make it easier to buy two alternatives to Affordable Care Act plans.
 One would allow small businesses to band together to buy coverage through association health plans, while the other would let Americans buy short-term coverage that would last less than a year, rather than the current 90-day limit.
 Both of these types of policies are expected to have lower premiums, but would cover fewer benefits — making them more attractive to healthier Americans who don’t need comprehensive coverage.

 Related: Trump officials unveil rule that could chip away at Obamacare